Azure/Avere/src/terraform/examples/e2e/README.md

 ## 10 Appendix

-The following splash screens from previous Blender versions were rendered in Azure using the Azure Artist Anywhere (AAA) solution deployment framework.
+The following splash screens from previous Blender versions were rendered in Azure using the AAA solution deployment framework.

 ### 10.1 Blender 3.0 Splash Screen